NDFA-with-epsilon/ProtoDNS/README.md

 # ProtoDNS
-A work-in-progress basic DNS server written in Rust programming language for my enhancing my own understanding of DNS protocol.
+A work-in-progress basic DNS client and server written in Rust programming language for my enhancing my own understanding of DNS protocol.